-Cash maternity benefits: The insured must have at least 16 weeks of contributions in the 39 weeks before the expected date of childbirth.
+Cash maternity benefits: Must have at least 16 weeks of contributions in the 39 weeks before the expected date of childbirth.
 Insured women with at least eight weeks of contributions in the last 22 weeks who become unemployed are covered for 14 weeks after employment ceases.

-Medical benefits: The insured must have at least eight weeks of contributions in the last 22 weeks or be an old-age pensioner (contributory or noncontributory).
+Medical benefits: Must have at least eight weeks of contributions in the last 22 weeks; no contribution requirement for an old-age pensioner.